yasslab/railsguides.jp/guides/source/initialization.md

 --------------------------------------------------------------------------------

 This guide goes through every method call that is required to boot up the Ruby on Rails stack for a default Rails application, explaining each part in detail along the way.
 For this guide, we will be focusing on what happens when you execute `rails server` to boot your app.

 NOTE: Paths in this guide are relative to Rails or a Rails application unless otherwise specified.

-TIP: If you want to follow along while browsing the Rails [source code](https://github.com/rails/rails), we recommend that you use the `t` key binding to open the file finder inside GitHub and find files quickly.
+TIP: If you want to follow along while browsing the Rails [sourcecode](https://github.com/rails/rails), we recommend that you use the `t` key binding to open the file finder inside GitHub and find files quickly.

 Launch!
 -------

 Let's start to boot and initialize the app.
 A Rails application is usually started by running `rails console` or `rails server`.

 ### `railties/exe/rails`

 The `rails` in the command `rails server` is a ruby executable in your load path.
 This executable contains the following lines:

 ```ruby
 version = ">= 0"
 load Gem.bin_path('railties', 'rails', version)
 ```

 If you try out this command in a Rails console, you would see that this loads `railties/exe/rails`.
 A part of the file `railties/exe/rails.rb` has the following code:

 ```ruby
 require "rails/cli"
 ```

 The file `railties/lib/rails/cli` in turn calls `Rails::AppLoader.exec_app`.

 ### `railties/lib/rails/app_loader.rb`

 The primary goal of the function `exec_app` is to execute your app's `bin/rails`.
 If the current directory does not have a `bin/rails`, it will navigate upwards until it finds a `bin/rails` executable.
 Thus one can invoke a `rails` command from anywhere inside a rails application.

 For `rails server` the equivalent of the following command is executed: